.www.musicalschwartz.com > Wicked > Wicked CD > Wicked the Musical Synopsis Summary - Song Contexts; plot summary

 Combining celebrative feeling with the show's edgy irony, this somewhat melancholy and dramatic song introduces the frame for the storyline.
 Wicked begins with the celebration of the death of Elphaba, the Wicked Witch of the West, as we would have seen towards the end of The Wizard of Oz movie, just after Dorothy melted her by accidentally throwing a bucket of water in her direction.
 Here we first meet Glinda and learn the "official" story of the Wicked Witch's demise.
 At the end of the song and scene, the timeline shifts to Elphaba's birth, and then jumps to her college days.

-With its tone, this song introduces the "Things are not what they seem" theme which the audience will appreciate by the finale.
+with its tone, this song introduces the "Things are not what they seem" theme which the audience will appreciate by the finale.

 2. DEAR OLD SHIZ - Galinda and Students